-In order to verify the net income from a business, the PHA will view IRS and financial documents from prior years and use this information to anticipate the income for the next 12 months.
+To verify the net income from a business, the PHA will view IRS and financial documents from prior years and use this information to anticipate the income for the next 12 months.
 Methods of verification include:

-• IRS Form 1040, including Schedule C (Small Business), Schedule E (Rental Property Income), and Schedule F (Farm Income).

-- Audited or unaudited financial statement(s) of the business.
-If accelerated depreciation was used on the tax return or financial statement, an accountant's calculation of depreciation expense, computed using straight-line depreciation rules. - Credit report or loan application within the prior six months. - Documents such as manifests, appointment books, cash books, bank statements, and receipts will be used as a guide for the prior six months (or lesser period if not in business for six months) to project income for the next 12 months.
+- IRS Form 1040, including Schedule C (Small Business), Schedule E (Rental Property Income), and Schedule F (Farm Income). - Audited or unaudited financial statement(s) of the business.
+If accelerated depreciation was used on the tax return or financial statement, an accountant's calculation of depreciation expense, computed using straight-line depreciation rules. - Credit report or loan application within the prior six months. - Documents such as manifests; appointment books; -, bank statements; statements from money transfer services such as Square, CashApp, Venmo, and PayPal; and receipts will be used as a guide for the prior six months (or lesser period if not in business for six months) to project income for the next 12 months.
 The family will be advised to maintain these documents in the future if they are not available at the time of request.